-- 1.1.1 This standard states the testing and certification requirements for rigid photovoltaic modules that are installed with a certified roof assembly. - 1.1.2 Testing and certification criteria may include, but are not limited to, performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a surveillance program.
+1.1.1 This standard states the testing and certification requirements for rigid photovoltaic modules that are installed with a certified roof assembly.

+1.1.2 Testing and certification criteria may include performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a surveillance program.